Browse pictures from the event below

 - The complexities of archiving challenging media, such as performance art, photography and ephemeral material

 - The collaborative relationship between artists and archivists in a studio setting

 - Creating dialogue between artists, archivists and institutions to form archives of the future

-Our expert speakers include:
+Our expert speakers included:

 - Maya Balcioglu, Artist

 - Tito Magrini, Archivist

 - Paul Rousseau, Curator, The John Deakin Archive